Which email address should I use to register for the TMS, a personal or work address?

-- District Assessment Coordinators, Technology Staff, and any other staff are required to complete the Test Security Training module.
+- District Assessment Coordinators, Technology Staff, and any other staff are required to complete the Test Security Training.

-Your district may require you to complete other training modules in the TMS.
+Your district may require you to complete other trainings in the TMS.
 Contact your District or School Assessment Coordinator for information on which trainings you are required to complete.